 • There is no obligation or commitment beyond these initial four sessions, but you are welcome to continue with me for as many follow-up sessions as you wish!

-1. Prior to our first session: Complete intake form online
+1. Prior to our first session: Complete your online intake form.

-2. Initial intake session (~2 hours): Discuss intake form and specific health concern(s), postural & breath assessments, therapeutic yoga practice
+2. Initial intake session (~2 hours): Discuss intake form, specific health concern(s), and goals for yoga therapy; postural & breath assessments; therapeutic yoga practice

-3. Three subsequent sessions (1 hour): Check-in, time for questions/clarifications, practice
+3. Three subsequent sessions (~1 hour): Check-in; time for questions/clarifications; therapeutic yoga practice

 In-person sessions are limited to Seattle only.